 1810: Miki married Nakayama Zenbei of Shoyashiki Village.

-1816: Miki attended a training course known as the fivefold transmission (gojū sōden) at the Zenpuku Temple of Jōdo Sect of Buddhism.
+1816: Miki attended a training course known as the fivefold transmission (gojū sōden) at the Zenpuku Temple of Jōdo Shin Buddhism.

 1837: Miki’s son, Shūji, began to suffer from pains in his legs.
 Nakano Ichibei, a mountain ascetic (shugenja), performed prayer rituals (kitō) over the next twelve months.